YozhikM/react-dtpicker/README.md

 Displayed months on the calendar.
 By default is `new Date()`

 #### `time`
-When the value is set to `true`, the time in hours and minutes will be displayed, as well as the ability to change it
+When the value is set to `true`, the time in hours and minutes will be displayed, as well as the ability to change it.
+By default is `false`

 #### `isSingleCalendar`
-When set to `true`, a single calendar will be displayed without the ability to select a date range
+When set to `true`, a single calendar will be displayed without the ability to select a date range.
+By default is `false`

 ![DateTimePicker](http://mysolaris.xyz/single.png)